adlawson/php-vfs/README.md

 **Requires:** `PHP >= 5.4 || HHVM >= 3.0`

 **VFS** is a virtual file system for PHP built using the stream wrapper API.
-Steams are exposed just as typical `file://` or `http://` streams are to PHP's built-in functions and keywords like `fopen` and `require`.
+Streams are exposed just as typical `file://` or `http://` streams are to PHP's built-in functions and keywords like `fopen` and `require`.
 This implementation attempts to stay true to the typical streams, including triggering warnings and handling edge cases appropriately.